top of page

 A few quotes on the time period from Kenneth Harl, "Coinage in the Roman Economy":

-The coin above illustrates the A1 helmet style referencing this Sydenham table (Hersh p.78) which is the earliest helmet style.
+The coin above illustrates the quinarius version of the A2 helmet style referencing this Sydenham table (Hersh p.78) which is an early helmet style.

 Interesting to consider where the silver for this quinarius might have come from.